-We figured we’d check into the bed and breakfast and then go have lunch by the harbor.
+I had made reservations at a bed & breakfast, which is NOT pictured here.
+We figured we’d check in and then go have lunch by the harbor.
 The best laid plans often go astray as we were finding out… this part of our trip was no different.

 We pulled into the circular driveway of what once had been a gorgeous mansion.
 Once.
 The first thing we noticed was the roof being torn off and being tossed onto the driveway.
 OK, a little renovation is a good thing.
 There were no other cars in the driveway (an omen perhaps).
 The spider webs by the front door, not such a good thing, even if Halloween was only days away.
 The door was locked so we rang the bell.
 Lurch opened it.
 All right, it wasn’t Lurch, but this man was big and wore an eye patch and had a low gravely, grumbly voice.
 Maybe there wasn’t an eye patch but there should have been.

-We walked into what at one time had surely been a showplace but was now drab, threadbare, and frankly creepy.
-The circular staircase was beautiful wood covered by the most horrible ugly, grimy green carpeting imagineable.
+We walked into what at one time had years ago must have been a beautiful mansion but was now drab, threadbare, and frankly creepy.
+The circular staircase was beautiful wood covered by the most horrible ugly green carpeting imagineable.
 We signed in and were lead us upstairs to our room (cue ominous music).
-Walked in… it was large, there was a queen size bed, a cot, bare floors, nothing matched, high ceilings with no lights, a moldy smell, everything was worn out looking.
+Walked in… it was large, queen size bed, a cot, bare floors, nothing matched, high drafty ceilings with no lights, everything was worn out looking.
 I didn’t want to put my suitcase down.
 Deb looked at me and I at her mumbling things like “I don’t know” “I don’t like it here” “this is spooky”.
 She asked if I wanted to go home?
-Indeed I did.
-We made a beeline down the stairs, mumbled a few words to the owner, flung open the locked and bolted front doors, okay maybe not locked and bolted but definitely hard to open.
-We threw our luggage in the car and high tailed it out of there as quickly as we could.
+We made a beeline down the stairs, mumbled a few words to the owner, flung open the seemingly stuck front doors, threw our luggage in the car and high tailed it out of there.
 Another slightly askew incident in our adventure.

 We left Newport with 3 minutes to spare on the parking meter and headed home to NJ.
-We called home to let my husband know we’d be home a day early.
-Meanwhile, at home he hadn’t bothered to listen to the messages and was completely surprised when we walked in.
+Since we were coming home a day early it was only fair to give my husband a heads up.
+We called him from a rest stop, no answer so we left a message on the machine to alert him to our earlier arrival.
+We called once more to update him and drove happily along.
+Meanwhile, at home he hadn’t bothered to listen to the messages and was completely surprised when we arrived a day early.